 A common PR approach states the number of mentions in the press is a critical indicator.
 It comes down to publishing a larger number of press releases with the same content.

 Does it really work?
 Hardly…

-When it comes to PR strategy for a newly-released project, generating newsfeed and contacting media outlets is a consistent process.
-As stated earlier, startups can generate news from various occasions, whether it’s a financial achievement or a signed contract with a big brand.
+When it comes to PR strategy for a newly-released project, generating a newsfeed and contacting media outlets is a consistent process.
+As stated earlier, startups can generate news on various occasions, whether it’s a financial achievement or a signed contract with a big brand.